GuillaumeAI/gia-pix2pix-tensorflow-memo/gia-iti/README.md

-# Cross Platform ImageToImage (ITI) Command Wrapper
+# Cross Platform Image To Image Translation (ITI) Command Wrapper

 * Receive an input image and translate it to an output image using command line on any platform